 Each year, on the first Saturday of June, my favorite event of the year takes place – the Veuve Clicquot Polo Classic NYC!
 From the polo match to the champagne, seeing friends old and new, this bubbly experience is always a blast.
 The annual Polo Classic is held annually at Liberty State Park – rain or shine!
 Furthermore, I always love that the event benefits Friends of Liberty State Park.

 In the past, I’ve attended multiple Veuve Clicquot Polo Classics in both Los Angeles and New York.
-In 2020, I attended virtually and held a virtual champagne toast with our friends Megan and Jon.
-While the pandemic made gathering impossible, it was been fun to celebrate the event in a new way.
+In 2020, we attended virtually and held an at-home champagne toast with our friends Megan and Jon.
+Best of all, the event returns to NYC this year after not having occurred in-person since 2019.
+To note, they were able to host the LA Polo Classic back in 2021, as I think the local pandemic data at the time allowed the event to occur.

 Best Advice for the Veuve Clicquot Polo Classic NYC